Bertrand31/Data-Structures-Scala/src/main/scala/data_structures/CompressedTrie/README.md

 ===================================
 ```

-This is only provided for illustration purposes, as both Tries could probably be optimized further.
+This is only provided for illustration purposes, as both Tries could probably be optimized further,
+and those measures were taken using [an in-house tool](../Utils.scala#L21).

 ## Alternative